In a first, six women officers clear Staff Course | Law-Order

 More than 1,500 officers of the Indian Army appear in the DSSC/DSTSC entrance exam, the army said.

-Officers, subsequent to passing the entrance exam, are nominated to attend the course based on merit which includes service profile and discipline as well.
+Subsequent to passing the entrance exam, officers are nominated to attend the course based on merit which includes service profile and discipline as well.

 ''Out of four women officers nominated for DSSC, one is the spouse of an officer who has also cleared DSSC exam, thereby making history of being the the first couple from the army to attend the course together at Wellington,'' an official said.